spryker/spryker-docs/docs/pbc/all/cart-and-checkout/202407.0/base-shop/feature-overviews/cart-feature-overview/dynamic-cart-overview.md

 template: concept-topic-template
 ---

 The dynamic cart functionality enables users to seamlessly manage their carts without reloading the Cart page.
-User can perform actions like, updating item quantity or adding cart notes, within the context of their current browsing session.
-This eliminates the friction in the checkout experience and increases conversion rates.
-Giving customers immediate feedback to their cart actions improves user experience.
+Users can perform actions like updating item quantity or adding cart notes without being redirected to the top of the page.
+This eliminates friction in the checkout experience and increases conversion rates.
+Additionally, giving immediate feedback on their cart actions without losing the context improves the user experience.

 The following video shows how a user can interact with different elements of a cart without reloading the page.